damponsah20/AIR-QUALITY-MONITORING-AND-MODELLING/README.md

 scripts in Python are attached as files

-I have included powerpoints and pdf of presentations at the Summer school on Air Quality.
+I have included powerpoints slides and pdf of presentations at the Summer school on Air Quality and pollution prevention.